JohnKendrick/PDielec/Sphinx/application_notes_3.rst

 The optimised results (KPOINTS, INCAR, POSCAR, CONTCAR, POTCAR) have been copied to the Standard_cell/Born/ directory making sure that CONTCAR has been copied to POSCAR.
-The KPOINTS file has been edited to increase the number of k-points.
+The KPOINTS file has been edited to increase the number of k-points to allow for the calculation of converged Born Charges.

 The INCAR for a single point, with the calculation of epsilon infinity and Born charges(LEPSILON) is as follows: